AAA3A-AAA3A/AAA3A-cogs/docs/cog_discordmodals.rst

  Group of commands to use ReactToCommand.

 * ``[p]discordmodals add <message> <argument>``
- Add a Modal to a message.
+ Add a Modal for a message.

 * ``[p]discordmodals purge``
- Clear all Modals to a **guild**.
+ Clear all Modals for a guild.

 * ``[p]discordmodals remove <message>``
- Remove a Modal to a message.
+ Remove a Modal for a message.

 ------------
 Installation